Download the University Honors brochure to learn more.

 Students are encouraged to talk with their honors advisor, college advisor, and pre-professional advisor prior to undertaking any international travel in which they anticipate working in a health clinic - especially when traveling through a student organization.
 The University of Minnesota has a convenient online ethics module that will help you think through many of these concerns.

 Additionally, students are encouraged to seek support from and volunteer with UC International Programs as well as their honors advisor.
-For students that are facing significant challenges, it is recommended that they reach out to UC Counseling and Psychological Services for assistance.

 Students explore the world through international travel.
 Video: Regina Kazanjian in Melbourne, Australia.